plorch/gitify/README.md

 1. Make sure you have enabled git for R studio

-2. Follow instructions for `usethis` in Happy Git instructions
+2. Follow instructions for `usethis` in Happy Git with R instructions

 ## Push changes back to GitHub